 The programme is designed to achieve other wins too!
-So why not join into and not only see the improvement in your student handwriting but feel the benefits of becoming stronger and fitter too!
+So why not get the whole family involve and not only will your son/daughter improve their writing but you will all feel stronger and fitter too!

-- 6 for 6 is a ready made resource/programme available to purchase details on p.
-6. - It is suitable for Year 6 aged students, right through to young adults at university!
+- 6 for 6 is a ready ma details on p.
+6. - It is suitable for Year at university!